amr28693/solitonic_reservoir/README.md

 This reproduces all figures and quantitative results deterministically.

-## 2. Full Pipeline — regenerate all data from scratch
+## B. Full Pipeline — regenerate all data from scratch

 This path recomputes all simulations, sweeps, and statistical analyses.